Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 8.2.2 Low-pressure steam heating boilers, hot water heating boilers, hot water supply boilers, and lined water heaters, shall be given a certificate of inspection biennially.
 This inspection may be an external inspection, unless the Inspector requires an internal inspection.
 The Inspector, due to operating conditions, may require additional inspections.

 8.2.3 All pressure vessels shall be given a certificate of inspection every four years.
 This inspection may be an external inspection, unless the Inspector requires an internal inspection.
-The Inspector, due to operating conditions such as corrosive conditions or lethal service, may require additional inspections.
+The Inspector, due to operating conditions such as corrosive conditions or lethal service, may require additional inspections or request the certificate be for two years instead of 4 years.

 8.3 Certificate Inspections

-8.3.1 Certificate inspections will be allowed a grace period of one month beyond the normal inspection date, with extensions to the above, granted only by the Director.
-A current Certificate of Inspection must have a decal attached by the Inspector using the decals provided by the Division.
-Violation of this paragraph will subject the owner/user to the penalty, as provided in 29 Del.C. §8210
+8.3.1 Certificate inspections will be allowed a grace period of one month beyond the normal inspection date, with extensions to the above, granted only by the Manager of the Boiler Safety Program.
+A current Certificate of Inspection must have a decal attached by the Inspector using the decals provided by the Boiler Safety Program.
+Violation of this paragraph will subject the owner/user to the penalty, as provided in 7 Del.C. ch 74B.

 8.3.2 If, at the discretion of the Inspector, a hydrostatic test or any other test is deemed necessary, it shall be made by the owner or user of the boiler or pressure vessel.